-Most of the study procedures after the screening visit will be small group sessions with 4-8 participants.
-The study intervention involves either staying at a retreat center near Seattle for 2 nights, which the study will pay for, or coming to a retreat site within the city every day for 3 days.
-The study will pay for all costs associated with the retreat.
+The study procedures after the screening visit will be small group sessions with 6-8 participants.
+The study intervention involves either staying at a retreat center near Seattle for 3 days, including 2 nights.
+The study will pay for all costs associated with the retreat but will not cover travel from your home to the retreat.